-To be eligible for STRF, a student must be a California resident at the time the enrollment agreement was signed.
-Students who are temporarily residing in California for the sole purpose of pursuing an education, specifically those who hold student visas, are not considered to be California residents.
+To be eligible for STRF, a student must be a California resident at the time the enrollment

 To qualify for STRF reimbursement, students must file a STRF application within one year of receiving notice from the Bureau for Private Postsecondary and Vocational Education that the school is closed.
 If no notice is received from the bureau, students have four years from the date of closure to file a STRF application.
 If a judgment is obtained, students must file a STRF application within two years of the final judgment.